 I quit my job to stay home with my daughter a little over two years ago, and while I love staying home and would not trade it for any job in the world, I still needed something for myself.

 After about a year, I finally decided to give this whole blogging thing a shot and start a blog of my own.

 I am still building up my blog and learning all about the time commitment, tools, and skills it takes to get a blog running and growing, but there are definitely some tools I have used along the way that have helped me a lot.

 Start a blog with a self-hosted site and a free domain.

 Before you even get started with all the “fun” parts of blogging, you need to set up hosting and purchase a domain name.
 This may sound scary and expensive, but I promise it really isn’t!
-You can set up hosting for as low as $3.95 per month and register your domain for FREE using Bluehost.
+You can set up hosting for as low as $3.95 per month using Siteground.

 Once you get yourself set up with your domain name, hosting, and WordPress, the real fun begins!